wadmp/newdocs/docs/src/tutorials/move-a-device/README.md

 **_Using the Public API of Server 1 ..._**

-In the Bootstrap section, use the "GET /certs" endpoint to check what certificates are in the trust store of the current Management Server. i.e. The Management Server on Server 1, where the device is currently connected.
+In the Bootstrap section, use the "GET /certs" endpoint to check what certificates are in the trust store of the current Management Server. i.e., The Management Server on Server 1, where the device is currently connected.

 ![GET /certs endpoint](./GET_certs.png)

 > **Permissions**
 >
-> In order to use the "GET /certs" endpoint, you must have the "Device Management Server" permission on Server 1.
+> To use the "GET /certs" endpoint, you must have the "Device Management Server" permission on Server 1.
 >
 > In the WebAccess/DMP UI, you can view and modify the permissions of any user (on a per-company basis):
 >
 > ![The permissions screen in the UI](./permission.png)
 >
-> Alternatively, using the Public API you can view permissions using the "GET /users/{id}" endpoint and modify them using the "PUT /users/{id}/companies" endpoint.
+> Alternatively, using the Public API, you can view permissions using the "GET /users/{id}" endpoint and modify them using the "PUT /users/{id}/companies" endpoint.

 The "GET /certs" request will return a JSON object like this:
 ```